Execution of workflows¶

 -

-How to fetch sequencing samples from SRA?¶
+How to fetch sequencing samples from the Sequence Read Archive?¶

 An independent Snakemake workflow workflow/rules/sra_download.smk